vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 during the process of the bowel movement some time shortly after 8:40 AM.
 The bowel movement was fairly incomplete but there was still some movement.

+In hindsight, one mistake I made at this stage was to strain myself to try to do a bowel movement rather than just give up.
+This may have been an aggravating factor for my pain.

 ### Return to computer and subsequent attempts to rest (9:10 AM to 9:50 AM approximately)